Social Icons

 Directed and Written by Guillermo del Toro

-The Shape of water is not just a romantic drama that will leave you in awe of the wonderful powers of love, it has an additional spice of fantasy and science fiction just to finish the dish of a pleasant time at the movies.
+The Shape of Water isn’t just a romantic drama that will leave you in awe of the wonderful powers of love—it also has an added spice of fantasy and science fiction to complete the dish of a pleasant time at the movies.

 Elisa Esposito (Sally Hawkins) is a mute janitor at a government secret facility.
-We do not know much about her childhood, but what we do know is she was rendered mute by an injury on her neck which she sustained as an infant.
+We don’t know much about her childhood, except that she was rendered mute by an injury to her neck sustained as an infant.

-Elisa's life is centered around two places, her work where her only friend there is Zelda (Octavia Jones) who always looks out for her and serves as her interpreter at work.
-The second place Elisa also spends her time is her apartment which she hardly stays as she spends most of her time with her next-door neighbor, Giles (Richard Jenkins).
-Giles is also a lonely individual like Elisa, he is an artist and closet gay.
-The movie was set in the 1960s so being Gay was not a widely accepted notion at that time.
+Elisa’s life revolves around two places: her workplace, where her only friend is Zelda (Octavia Spencer), who looks out for her and serves as her interpreter, and her apartment, where she hardly stays because she spends most of her time with her next-door neighbor, Giles (Richard Jenkins).
+Giles is also a lonely individual—an artist and a closeted gay man.
+The movie is set in the 1960s, a time when being gay wasn’t widely accepted.
+Zelda and Giles are Elisa’s best friends and the only people who understand her when she communicates in sign language.